 Non-transaction deposits are the opposite — these are deposits made to non-transaction accounts, which include savings accounts, money market accounts, and CDs.
 With a non-transaction account, you will face some restrictions in when and how often you can access your money.
 However, the advantage of non-transaction deposits is that this money will typically earn more interest than a transaction deposit will

 If you’re interested in getting the benefits of both types of accounts in one, consider opening a high interest bank account.
-You’ll be able to easily access your money with mobile banking and through the Allpoint Network of 55,000+ fee-free ATMs, while also earning a competitive interest with our 1.80% APY, if you set up direct deposit.
+You’ll be able to easily access your money with mobile banking and through the Allpoint Network of 55,000+ fee-free ATMs, while also earning a competitive APY if you set up direct deposit.
 Plus, you won’t pay any monthly fees or other common account fees.

 What is a bank deposit transaction?